MeowServer/KeyBindingServiceMeow/README.md

 # Key Binding Service Meow
 This Exiled plugin allows other plugins to customize the player's key binding.
 # Installation
-Client-side:
+##Client-side:
 1. Add -allow-syncbind in the launch option
-2. Use synccmd twice in the client console until "SyncServerCommandBinding has been enabled" appears on the console.
+2. Use the command ".synccmd" twice in the client console until "SyncServerCommandBinding has been enabled" appears on the console.
-3. Press the RA key (default m) twice everytime connected to the server
+3. Press the RA key (default m) twice every time you connected to the server
-Server-side:
+##Server-side:
 1. Enable enable_sync_command_binding option in config_gameplay.txt

 # Documentary